ivostoykov/AIWebFormFill/README.md

 ![LM Studio embeding MiniLm](media/miniLm.png)

-**Note:** For the moment it is expected LM Studio to use the default http port - 1234.

-This part is strightforward and one shouldn't encounter problems.
-But if any - [ask here](https://github.com/ivostoykov/AIWebFormFill/issues)

 ---

 ## Installation
-Download and install the extension from the [Chrome Web Store]((https://chromewebstore.google.com/detail/ai-form-fill-helper/hfcoicpedjbfhfiaamajpnaabjdkhjcj)) or [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/ai-form-fill-helper/).
-Alternatively clone this repo and install it in Developer mode, you should know how if you take this path.
+Install the extension from the [Download Links](#download-links) section.
+Alternatively clone this repo and install it in Developer mode, you should know how, if you take this path.

 **Note:** Reload the page if you need to use it immediately on current tab.